ChristopheP96/Project---Get-me-out-/README.md

 ## Backlog
 *Create maze level 2
 *Create maze level 3
-*make character see only in a small radius on level 2 *Difficulty to be determined for level 3
 * make an hourglass to put pressure
 * add stressful sound